Gingivitis: symptoms, causes and treatment of gum disease

 Close up of a patient’s smile

-Gingivitis and orthodontics
+Gingivitis and orthodontic treatment

-Given the greater difficulty in oral hygiene during the use of fixed orthodontic appliances, the probability of food particles accumulating around the braces is greater and can lead to the accumulation of bacterial plaque, one of the main causes of gingivitis.
 As an alternative to appliances with metal brackets, Impress offers removable transparent aligners, which facilitate easy cleaning.
 When you can brush and remove plaque or tartar in the most difficult areas, the likelihood of gingivitis decreases.

 Can you get braces or other orthodontic devices with gingivitis?